boolean-uk/react-address-book-part-1/Address_book_state_model.md

 ## ContactDetails

 ContactDetails will contain its own state, contact and setContact, that keeps the data related to a specific individual on the contact list.
 This data will be fetched in the component, based on the :id param in the url, which is extracted and added to the fetch query.

+## ContactList

+The contactList component will contain a state that is either undefined or a contact object.
+This state is passed to the ConfirmDeleteAction, acting as a modal confirmation that the user wishes to delete the contact.